Project case study

 I --> F

 The important design point is that each stage should improve the quality of the record.
+The software should encourage better thinking, not simply faster form completion.

 Product Design Principles